cloudoperators/greenhouse-extensions/alerts/README.md

 ![Alerts Plugin Architecture](./img/Alerts-arch.png)

-## Note
+## Disclaimer

-It is not meant to be a comprehensive package that covers all scenarios.
+This is not meant to be a comprehensive package that covers all scenarios.
 If you are an expert, feel free to configure the plugin according to your needs.

-The Plugin is a depth configured [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md) Helm chart which helps to keep track of versions and community updates.
+The Plugin is a deeply configured [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md) Helm chart which helps to keep track of versions and community updates.

 It is intended as a platform that can be extended by following the [guide](#managing-alertmanager-configuration).